-In response to the outbreak of H1N1 type influenza in April 2009, Nissan established a global policy for infection prevention.
-Each region has organized a response team and has promoted concrete countermeasures based on the policy.
-Infection status can be monitored globally thanks to firmly developed reporting lines between the global response team and each regional team.
-Nissan has promoted countermeasures based on three basic principles stated in the global policy, which are:
+In response to the outbreak of H1N1 type influenza in April 2009, we established a global policy for infection prevention.
+Each region has organized a response team and promoted concrete countermeasures based on the policy.
+Infection status can be monitored globally thanks to firmly developed reporting lines between our global response team and each regional team.

+We have promoted countermeasures based on three basic principles stated in our global policy, which are: